-(b) Nestlé S.A. shares received as part of Board membership and Committee fees are valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date, discounted by 16.038% to account for the blocking period of three years.
+(b) Nestlé S.A. shares received are valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date.

 (c) Since Company contributions to social security are based on full earnings, whereas benefits are capped, only contributions that lead to future benefits are included.
-The additional cost to the Company taking into account full social security employer contributions is CHF 155 161 in 2018.
+The additional cost to the Company taking into account full social security employer contributions is CHF 130 745 in 2019.
 For details of additional fees, see page 37.